Dekoder-py/blog-site/src/content/blog/markdown-style-guide.md

 pubDate: 'Jun 19 2024'
 heroImage: '../../assets/blog-placeholder-1.jpg'
 ---
+#### Note: This is here for reference, it was here when I created the site I did not write it.

+---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings